MischaU8/yumyum/materials/use-custom-matcaps_uEbViHrKGbs.md

 Uploaded: 2023-06-13

-yum yum Floyd here with a quick look at using custom matte caps and plasticity to use a custom Mac cap start by navigating to the plasticity image folder located in the app data directory
+yum yum Floyd here with a quick look at using custom matte caps in Plasticity to use a custom Mac cap start by navigating to the plasticity image folder located in the app data directory